lambdamikel/LambdaSpeak-FS/README.md

 EEPROM-based (autonomous PCM sample-playing) functions are not available either.

-But it got a serial high speed connecter for additional usage.
+But it has a serial high-speed connector for additional usage.
-Moreover, it features a new `echo-byte` mode, code `&C4` (yes, an explosive feature it is!).
-This mode allows the CPC to take control over the LED Bar Segment Display, which is actually 8 full 8bit digital output port.
+Moreover, it features a new `echo-byte` mode / control byte / mode `&C4` (yes, an explosive feature it is!).
+This mode allows the CPC to take control over the LED Bar Segment Display, which is actually a full digital 8bit output port.
 It can be used as such by simply removing the Segment Bar LED Display from the DIL socket and, e.g., by sticking DuPont connector cables into it (instead of the LEDs).

 Another difference is optimized audio performance.
-Due to the absence of the SP0256-AL2, we adopted a much simpler audio routing path, omitting the audio op-amp for mixing, and optimized the filter performance for a crystal clear and sharp sound.
-In comparison, LambdaSpeak 3 sounds "warmer" and less clear / digital.
+Due to the absence of the SP0256-AL2, we adopted a much simpler audio routing path, omitting the audio op-amp for mixing, and optimized the filter performance for a crystal clear and sharp digital sound.
+In comparison, LambdaSpeak 3 sounds "warmer" and less clear.
 Somewhat similar to an Amiga 500 with filter on / off (LSFS is filter off).
 For PCM sound, this give the optimal performance in our opinion.

-As with the LambdaSpeak 3, the Amdrum / PCM sample playing mode is entered by sending control byte `&E3`.
-A new feature is that you can exit / leave that mode by sending the "exit sequence".
-The sequence is `4 6 4 6 1 2 8`, plus 127, so `131, 133, 131, 133, 128, 129, 135`.
-However, checking for exit might reduce PCM sample quality a bit, so there is also a mode in which the exit check is not performed.
+As with LambdaSpeak 3, the Amdrum / PCM sample playing mode is entered by sending control byte `&E3`.
+A new feature is that the PCM mode can be exited programmatically by sending the "exit sequence", without having to power cycle the board.
+This sequence is `4 6 4 6 1 2 8`, plus 127, so `131, 133, 131, 133, 128, 129, 135`.
+However, checking for this sequence in the stream of PCM sample bytes is expensive and hence might reduce PCM sample quality slightly, so there is also a mode in which the exit check is not being performed.
 See below.

-Compared to LambdaSpeak 3, LS FS offers more control over the Amdrum / PCM sample quality.
-LS FS features three different Amdrum modes.
+Compared to LambdaSpeak 3, LSFS offers more control over the Amdrum / PCM sample quality.
+LSFS features three different Amdrum modes.
 The default is the `Standard` Amdrum mode.
 This mode does a lightshow on the LED Segment Bar, and also performs the exit check.
-The PCM clipping range is set to 5.
+The PCM clipping range is set to 5, i.e., PCM bytes below 5 and above 250 will be clipped and set to 5 resp.
+250.

-The Amdrum mode / PCM sample quality can be specified as follows, by first determining the mode, and then the mode is used when activated via `&E3`:
+The Amdrum mode / PCM sample quality can be specified as follows, by first determining the mode, and then by using the mode by sending `&E3` to enable the Amdrum mode:

 - `&FE`: Use Standard Amdrum mode.
 This has a default PCM clipping range of 5, the lightshow is